 The Every Brain Matters Staff

 Aubree Adams is a proud mom of 2 sons and 2 dogs and is a former Pueblo Colorado resident.
 She has a BS in Exercise Science and Health Promotion and has worked as a physical therapist assistant for almost 20 years.
-Aubree was awarded the 2021 Moxie Award from The Drug Free America Foundation.
+Aubree was awarded the 2021 Moxie Award from The Drug Free America Foundation and her op-ed was published in USA Today.

 After experiencing the devastating consequence of marijuana legalization she started volunteering and warning other communities which opened the door for her to serve as Director of Every Brain Matters, a project of Parents Opposed to Pot (non-profit).
 She is also an administrator for Moms Strong and is the Director of a group called Citizens for a Safe and Healthy Texas, which unites and educates communities on the impacts of marijuana.